CR-Richardson/DT-Max-Series-Gain/README.md

 - `DT_Park.m` Implementation of the DT Park Criterion - See Lemma 2 and Theorem 1 (Park, 2019).

 ## Getting Started
 Run `DT_Max_Series_Gain.m` to repeat the experiments in the paper or select a subset of the examples by defining them in the *Ex_array* variable.

+Note: 'DT_Park.m' takes a lot longer to converge on a value of alpha compared the other criteria.